shuoyuanxu/AprilSlamCPP/Readme.md

 1. a flag value to identify if the bag has finished playing the calibration function, we want to set the flag for identifying if the bag has finished playing.

-# AprilSlam - ROS-based SLAM using AprilTags and GTSAM

-## Overview

-This project implements a ROS-based Simultaneous Localization and Mapping (SLAM) system using AprilTags for feature detection and GTSAM for graph-based optimization.
-The system estimates the robot’s trajectory and maps landmarks using multiple cameras.

 ## Table of Contents